 My personal favourite has to be the Earl Grey Cupcakes filled with Blackberry Curd - a beautiful combination together!
 Earl Grey tea is an incredibly versatile ingredient, in that it works perfectly with chocolate and all the citrus fruits plus berries and stone fruits.
 How versatile is that for humble tea leaves!

 Every French child grows up learning to bake a simple yogurt cake.
-It's one of those basic baking recipes that passes down from generation to generation.
+It's one of those basic baking recipes that pass down from generation to generation.
 Traditionally it's made using the yogurt pot as a measure with the 1-2-1 method (1 pot yogurt - 2 pots flour - 1 pot sugar).

 Today I'm sharing with you a variation of my classic French Yogurt Cake (which I'll share with you soon, promise!).
 I've taken inspiration from Bon Appétite by adding earl grey into the batter (you can't go wrong with this addition!) and then topped the cake with a blood orange glaze.
 This moist sponge with a tender crumb has been given the perfect Spring makeover.